VDKamani/ShellScripts/README.md

 - **`file_organizing_using_arrey`**: Manages directories using associative arrays (dictionaries) for organizing files into various categories.

--**`Backup_Directory`**: Script to Backup single directory .File backup Task - if a new file is added, then only the script runs.
+- **`Backup_Directory`**: Script to Backup single directory .File backup Task - if a new file is added, then only the script runs.

 ## Usage